 — Elements Massage (@ElementsMassage) November 3, 2016

-Eucalyptus oil is very healthy for your beard and can definitely stimulate hair growth and keep your facial hair moisturized and healthy.
-The natural antibacterial properties of eucalyptus oil will also keep your facial hair clean as well as your face and the roots of the beard.
+Eucalyptus oil is very healthy for your beard.
+It can definitely stimulate hair growth and keep your facial hair moisturized and healthy.
+The natural antibacterial properties of eucalyptus oil will keep your facial hair clean.
+They will also keep your face and the roots of the beard clean.

 Is Eucalyptus Essential Oil Safe For Dogs?

-I think it’s easy to see why eucalyptus oil is so important to have in your home at all times!
-Literally everyone in your family can use for a variety of things and it’s definitely a cost-effective treatment for colds, the flu or any fevers that you or your family might experience during those wintery months or around flu season.
-However, please note that the oil should not come into contact with your eyes at any point – or they’ll burn.
-Also, be sure not to ingest any of the oil orally unless you have the consent of a medical doctor and ladies – be sure note to use the oil during a pregnancy.
-If you start to feel dizziness, a headache or struggle to breath – be sure to stop using the oil and seek a doctor immediately.
-Otherwise, be sure to use the oil in regulated amounts and you should be safe.
+Please note that the oil should not come into contact with your eyes at any point.
+If contact with your eyes occurs, make sure to wash the affected area with warm water.
+Also, be sure not to ingest any of the oil orally unless you have the consent of a medical doctor.
+Pregnant women should also avoid using eucalyptus essential oil -and other essential oils for that matter.
+If you start to feel dizziness, a headache, or struggle to breathe – stop using the oil and seek a doctor immediately.
+Otherwise, be sure to use the oil in regulated amounts, and you should be safe.